delucis/schattenspiel-cnsmdp/README.md

 9. If at this point you wish to check if the motor is correctly connected, you can use the **K** and **L** keys (or click on the left/right arrows in the patch under **Motor Control and Network Communication**) to nudge the motor left or right.

 If your audio input and output are correctly set up (see `matrix` at bottom-right of patch), you’re ready to go!

+## Miscellaneous

+It may be useful to run remote desktop software during rehearsals and performance.
+Provided the network doesn’t go down, this will allow you to troubleshoot the on-stage laptop from the main laptop.

 ## Files Included